 •Look into ways for automating customs declarations if you sell a lot of goods

 Selazar is happy to answer any questions you may have concerning the new Brexit update.
-If you’d like assistance in automating your product fulfilment and all necessary documentation for customs clearance, we can get that set up for you.
+If you’d like assistance in automating your product fulfilment and all necessary documentation for customs clearance, we can set that up for you.
 Just schedule a completely free discovery call with us.